yazz/VisualJS/README.md

 ### How does Visual Javascript compare to Delphi
-Delphi was a desktop IDE from the 1990s using Pascal as the programming language, and had a great set of controls and was even VBX (Visual Basic Custom Controls) comptible.
-Not many people use Deplhi today a it is mostly used for desktop Windows apps
+Delphi was a desktop IDE from the 1990s using Pascal as the programming language, and had a great set of controls and was even VBX (Visual Basic Custom Controls) compatible.
+Some people use Deplhi today for desktop Windows apps, and it is definitely one of the inspirations for Visual Javascript

+### How does Visual Javascript compare to Dynamic Land
+Dynamic Land has been aninspiration for Visual Javascript in that we think that computing will be spatial in the future, hence the built in VR

 ### Do Visual Basic apps run on Visual Javascript?
-No. Visual Javascript apps are written as .vjs files
+No. Visual Javascript only run apps written in Visual Javascript itself as .vjs files

 ### Can I use my VBX/OLE controls in a Visual Javascript app?
-No. Visual Javascript apps can have custom controls as .vjs components
+No. Visual Javascript apps can only use .vjs components

 ### Why did Visual Javascript switch to Javascript from Clojure/Clojurescript?
-Earlier I was against Javascript.
-But, with Clojure/Clojurescript we were limiting ourselves to a very small subset of developers, whereas Javascript has a much larger developer pool, so we switched
+Earlier the main developer was against Javascript.
+But, with Clojure/Clojurescript he saw that the product was limiting itself to a very small subset of developers, whereas Javascript has a much larger developer pool